Unfortunately, that morning the well pump failed and they were without water and in need of an urgent replacement pump.

 The pump specified was a Lowara Scuba 0.9KW Well Pump.
 The well pump is fitted with an integral float which is more than capable of lifting the water 18 metres up to a 240-gallon tank sited on the flat roof.

 The Scuba series is a 5” close-coupled submersible pump.
 The pump has an integrated electric motor which is cooled by pumped liquid.
-The double mechanical face seals and the technopolymer impellers ensure superior performances and maximum operational efficiency.
-The single phase version has an internal capacitor and built-in thermal protection meaning the pump does not require a connection to a control panel for starting.
-This design makes the submersible pump the ideal choice for primary water supply in tanks or reservoirs, sprinkler irrigation systems and pressure boosting as it can be installed directly inside tanks or wells to avoid suction problems.
+This design makes the submersible pump the ideal choice for primary water supply in tanks or reservoirs, sprinkler irrigation systems and pressure boosting.

 Our engineers attended site with the replacement Lowara pump and entered the well to replace the pipework and pump.
 Once installed the system was tested and commissioned.